Deliver high-touch (and effective) customer experiences through high tech.

 Over time, content may evolve into next/best product recommendations, a la Amazon.
 You should curate content and offers specifically for me.
 At the very least, show that you know the basics about me.
 If I’ve told you that I’m interested in dogs only – please don’t send me offers for cat food.
 These are the basics.
 There are so many opportunities for companies to be smart.
 Be personalized – and this means more than “Dear Karen”.
 Be timely.
 Be relevant.

 Customer insights should do more than drive relevant communications.
-Ideally, companies make products based on these customer insights, build partnerships that make the customer experience better, and support charities that align with your brand and your customers’ values to name just a few.
+Ideally, companies make products based on these customer insights, build partnerships that make the customer experience better, and support charities that align with your brand and your customers’ values to name just a few of the advantages of relationship marketing.

 TIPS: Employ smart analytics, contact strategies and customer journey mapping.
 Build a customer journey map based on what the customer wants to know and what the business wants customers to know.
 Content should be a balance of the two.
 Lead with the benefits to the customer, not the product features.
 Version.
 Push personalization.
 Test, test, test.